Lithuanian partisans: Aftermath, memorials and remembrances

 Many nationalist partisans persisted in the hope that Cold War hostilities between the West, which never formally recognized the Soviet occupation, and the Soviet Union might escalate to an armed conflict in which Lithuania would be liberated.
-This never materialized, many of the surviving former partisans remained bitter that the West did not take on the Soviets militarily.
+This never materialized, and many of the surviving former partisans remained bitter that the West did not take on the Soviets militarily.

-As the conflict was relatively undocumented by the Soviet Union (the Lithuanian fighters were never formally acknowledged as anything but "bandits and illegals"), some consider it and the Soviet-Lithuanian conflict as a whole to be an unknown or forgotten war.
+As the conflict was relatively undocumented by the Soviet Union (the Lithuanian fighters were never formally acknowledged as anything but "bandits and illegals"), some consider it and the Soviet-Lithuanian conflict as a whole is an unknown or forgotten war.
 Discussion of resistance was suppressed under the Soviet regime.
 Writings on the subject by the Lithuanian emigrants were often labelled by Soviet propaganda as examples of "ethnic sympathy" and disregarded.

 In Lithuania, freedom fighter veterans receive a state pension.
 The third Sunday in May is commemorated as Partisan's Day.
 As of 2005, there were about 350 surviving partisans in Lithuania.

-Žaliukas ("Green man") is the Lithuanian partisans inspired qualification patch in the Lithuanian Special Operations Forces given for the very best. Žaliukas is the word for the state of alert of the unyielding part of the nation in the face of danger.
+Žaliukas ("Green man") is the Lithuanian partisan-inspired qualification patch in the Lithuanian Special Operations Forces given to the very best. Žaliukas is the word for the state of alert of the unyielding part of the nation in the face of danger.

 Legal assessment

-Lithuanian courts view the Soviet repressions against the Lithuanian partisans as crimes against humanity.
+Lithuanian courts view Soviet repressions against Lithuanian partisans as crimes against humanity.
 In 2016, the Supreme Court of Lithuania ruled that the systematic extermination of the partisans by the Soviet regime constituted a genocide.
-In 2019, the European Court of Human Rights upheld the view of the national courts that these Soviet repressions can be deemed as a genocide.
+In 2019, the European Court of Human Rights upheld the view of the national courts that these Soviet repressions could be deemed genocide.